History of Junior Leadership

 Local colleges, universities and businesses partner with the chamber to provide professional personnel, facilities and other aspects of the sessions throughout the school year.
 Marcia Murff with Spartanburg Parks Commission and a graduate of the Chamber’s Leadership Spartanburg program, assists in planning and coordinating the sessions with the support of Chamber staff.
 Program leadership and staff attend all activities, functions and meetings pertaining to the program.

 School guidance counselors select the students who will represent their respective schools.
-41 students participated in the 2011-2012 class; 43 students are scheduled to participate in the 2013-2014 class.
-Tuition for each student is $100, which assists with program, meal and transportation costs.
+44 students participated in the 2014-15 class.
+Tuition for each student is $125, which assists with program, meal and transportation costs.

 Donations from civic clubs, companies, foundations and individuals are welcomed to assist with covering the costs of the program, too.
 For more information, please contact Cindy Teaster at 864-594-5022 or email firstname.lastname@example.org.